-At 4:30 a.m., April 12, 1861, from the beach near Fort Johnson, Captain George S. James’s battery of the South Carolina Artillery fired a mortar shot over Fort Sumter, signaling the other harbor batteries to commence their bombardment.
+At 4:30 a.m., April 12, 1861, from the beach near Fort Johnson, Captain George S. James’s battery of the South Carolina Artillery fired a mortar shot over Fort Sumter, signaling the other harbor batteries to begin their bombardment.
 The American Civil War had begun.
-Over the next thirty-four hours, the Confederates proceeded to fire more than 3,000 shells at the fort.
+Over the next thirty-four hours, the Confederates fired over 3,000 shells at the fort.

-The Federals began returning fire at 7 a.m. on April 12, but the reply was constrained to approximately 1,000 rounds, due a limited number of shells and fuses.
-Captain Abner Doubleday, Anderson’s second in command, was given the honor of firing the first shot from the fort.
+The Federals began returning fire at 7 a.m. on April 12, but they constrained the reply to approximately 1,000 rounds because of their limited number of shells and fuses.
+Captain Abner Doubleday, Anderson’s second in command, received the honor of firing the first shot from the fort.

 April 13 – Anderson Surrenders

-During the first day of the bombardment, wooden barracks inside the fort caught fire on three occasions, but Anderson’s men were able to control the blazes.
+During the first day of the bombardment, wooden barracks inside the fort caught fire on three occasions, but Anderson’s men controlled the blazes.
 On the morning of April 13, a Confederate hot shot (a cannonball heated in a furnace before firing) started another fire that threatened to ignite the fort’s powder magazine.

 At approximately 1 p.m., a shell splintered the staff flying the United States flag.
 When Colonel Louis Wigfall, a former United States senator, observed that the colors were no longer flying over the stronghold, he commandeered a small boat on Morris Island and rowed to the fort waving a white flag of truce to inquire if Anderson intended to surrender.
 By then the combination of bombing, blazes, and a shortage of provisions had rendered the garrison helpless, so Anderson expressed his willingness to negotiate terms.
 Although Wigfall had no authority to do so, he struck an agreement at 2 p.m. for the defenders to evacuate the fort.
 The Federals then raised a white flag over the fort as a sign for the shelling to stop.
 Upon seeing the white flag, Beauregard dispatched envoys to negotiate terms of surrender, unaware that Wigfall had already done so.
 Unwilling to accept the terms Wigfall had mediated Beauregard’s emissaries concluded a new set of terms to end the shelling and to have Union forces evacuate the fort.